yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - Related Reference : [What is React?](https://www.simplilearn.com/what-is-react-article)
 <br/>

-1.2 What Is Features Of React.js?
+1.2 What Are The Features Of React.js?
 > - Only the View of MVC.
 > - JSX.
 > - Virtual DOM.